DIDACTICS OF GREEK LANGUAGE AND CULTURE (PREFIT - AREA D)

 Self-learning activities through the use of digital content, online sources, manuals, texts or free resources.
 There are 15 multimedia units, with reference to the D.M.
 616/2017 all.
 B (A-13), divided into III blocks: 5 units concerning the main teaching methodologies related to the teaching of the ancient Greek language and culture (role of teacher, conceptual, epistemological and didactic nodes, development of semiotic abilities, extension of expressive and cognitive potentials, docimology); 5 units concerning the planning and development of the related teaching activities (principles and methodologies for the construction of a Greek curriculum); 5 units concerning the analysis of the potential and the criticality of technological tools.

-- The teaching will be delivered online (TEAMS), with registration of the lessons for possible asynchronous use.
-They will be dedicated to the study of the teaching and learning processes of the ancient Greek language and culture, with particular reference to the translation.
+- The course will be dedicated to the study of the teaching and learning processes of the ancient Greek language and culture, with particular reference to the translation.

 Assessment methods and criteria